 Self-service integrations are available for the popular customer relationship management tool (CRMs) listed below:

-Integrating Map My Customers with your CRM ensures that all of your company, people, and deal records are available and up-to-date in Map My Customers.
+Integrating Map My Customers with your CRM ensures that all of your company, people, deal, and activity records are available and up-to-date in Map My Customers.
 If your account has two-way sync set up between your CRM and Map My Customers, then activities, notes, and updates to company, people, and deals can be sent from Map My Customers to your CRM.